-A lot of the time it balls down to stats (which I’ll leave for another time to discuss) or what image or style the brand is looking for, which is fair enough, but occasionally I’ve received responses saying that the brand “couldn’t find any anyone” that met the diversity bracket so they went ahead with their straight, white, middle class group of people instead (I may be paraphrasing).
+A lot of the time it balls down to stats, or what image or style the brand is looking for, which is fair enough.
+Occasionally, however, I’ve received responses saying that the brand “couldn’t find any anyone” that met the diversity bracket so they went ahead with their straight, white, middle class group of people instead (I may be paraphrasing).
 One of the worst responses I received was “we’re featuring diversity soon” as if LGBTQ Blogs are a separate entity or season!

 Understandably, this infuriated me, as families like mine are no longer a rare species and we deserve to be included amongst everyone else – not separately.
 It is actually incredibly easy to find LGBTQ families these days, just look up hashtags like #LGBTFamilies, #TwoMums, #TwoDads, #SameSexFamilies, and you will find a stream of beautiful families.
 Not only that, places like Same Sex Parents and Gays With Kids over on instagram share daily photos of LGBTQ families from across the globe.
 We’re everywhere, but looking at today’s media you really wouldn’t think it, and then you come to blogging and the ‘Influencer’ market and it’s even worse.

-If you were to search ‘Top UK Bloggers’ on Google, I would bet my last pound coin that the list would be predominantly straight and white – actually, I know it is – without even having to search ‘White’ and ‘Straight’, because that’s just the way it is.
+If you were to search ‘Top UK Bloggers’ on Google, I would bet my last pound coin that the list would be predominantly cis-gender, heterosexual and white – actually, I know it is – without even having to search ‘White’ and ‘Straight’, because that’s just the way it is.